 Or if unexpected issues arise down the line?
 That’s where a consent order comes in — a vital legal tool that turns informal agreements into enforceable, court-approved decisions.

-It gives peace of mind – A consent order makes informal agreements enforceable.
+It gives peace of mind – A consent agreement makes informal agreements enforceable.

 It can include ongoing financial support – Voluntary child maintenance or spousal maintenance can be formally recorded.

-It protects both parties – A fair consent order reduces the risk of future disputes.
+It protects both parties – A fair order reduces the risk of future disputes.

 What Can a Consent Order Include?